arthurdouillard/incremental_learning.pytorch/README.md

 # Incremental Learning

+**This repository is not up to date with my local version, when I'll have finished working on my paper, I'll update this repo.**

 *Also called lifelong learning, or continual learning.*

 This repository will store all my implementations of Incremental Learning's papers.